 2. Online Webinars for Safety

-With the safety and wellbeing of older adults at the forefront, Keiro will host two additional Virtual Keiro Forums to share safety tips and guidelines for us to feel safer and more aware when we go out in public.
+With the safety and wellbeing of older adults at the forefront, Keiro hosted two Virtual Keiro Forums to share safety tips and guidelines for us to feel safer and more aware when we go out in public.
+The videos are available below

 Situational Awareness with Ron Ito

 Being aware of yourself within your surroundings is critical for your own personal safety.
-Retired LAPD detective Ron Ito, and Keiro’s Program Analyst Kent Marume, will engage in a Q&A-style discussion on best practices.
+Retired LAPD detective Ron Ito, and Keiro’s Program Analyst Kent Marume, engaged in a Q&A-style discussion on best practices.

 Observe and Report with Brian Kito

-Part two of the Senior Safety series includes Little Tokyo Public Safety President Brian Kito, and Keiro’s Program Analyst Kent Marume, who will engage in a Q&A-style discussion on best practices for observing and reporting.
+Part two of the Senior Safety series includes Little Tokyo Public Safety President Brian Kito, and Keiro’s Program Analyst Kent Marume, who engaged in a Q&A-style discussion on best practices for observing and reporting.

 3. Supporting Koban